Marco Antonio Mena Rodríguez: Life

-Mena Rodríguez was born in Tlaxcala to two primary school teachers.
-He received his undergraduate degree in administration from the Colegio de México, as well as a master's degree in public policy from the University of Chicago; he was the first Mexican to be admitted to the latter program and received a Fulbright-García Robles scholarship to study there.
+Mena Rodríguez was born on July 9, 1968, in Tlaxcala de Xicohténcatl to two primary school teachers.
+He received his undergraduate degree in administration from the Colegio de México, as well as a master's degree in public policy from the University of Chicago; he was the first Mexican to be admitted to the latter program and received a Fulbright–García Robles scholarship to study there.

 His first position in civil service was with the SEDESOL, where he championed technical collaboration agreements with various states; during this time, he also was a national delegate from Mexico to the OECD on two occasions in 2001.
 He later served as the coordinator of advisers to the president of the Federal Electoral Institute, during which time he observed presidential elections in Ecuador and made a presentation on the Mexican elections of 2006 to the Venice Commission; worked for the IMSS as a liaison with social and business organizations; and as the state secretary of tourism.

 In 2013, voters in the first local district of Tlaxcala, which included the capital city, elected Mena Rodríguez to the state congress.
-In his term as a state deputy, he promoted initiatives that brought state law into harmony with new federal educational and political reforms, including the reduction of the Tlaxcala state congress from 32 to 25 deputies.
+In his term as a state deputy, he promoted initiatives that brought state law into harmony with new federal educational and political reforms, including the reduction of the state congress from 32 to 25 deputies.
 From January 25 to December 1, 2015, he served as president of the PRI in the state, replacing Ricardo García Portilla, who successfully pursued a seat in the federal Chamber of Deputies.